Septic, Productivity, Operations, Technician Tips

 • Targeted email marketing also works as a cost-effective strategy for keeping your brand top of mind with customers, says Megan Bedford, who runs Mugyver Consulting to help small companies in the trades.

-ServiceTitan's Marketing Pro allows you to segment your email audience by ZIP code, age of equipment, date of last service, new homeowner, and more.
-Using data already collected in ServiceTitan, you can target previous customers with a “We Miss You!” email campaign, follow up with existing customers on unsold maintenance agreements, or offer a discount to new homeowners who might be considering a septic tank installation or maintenance check.
+Using data collected in ServiceTitan, you can target previous customers with a win-back email campaign, follow up on unsold maintenance agreements, or offer discounts to new homeowners who may consider a septic tank installation or maintenance check.

 Targeted emails mean higher open rates and more calls coming in.